DerekCresswell/GameDesign11/1 Rube GoldBerg Machine/4 Sprites.md

 Close that window and hit "Apply" when you are happy.

 * Now click on one of your ramps.
-Same as above I'm going to set the scale back to "1" in all directions.
+Same as above we're going to set the scale back to "1" in all directions.
 * Set the "Draw Mode" of the "Sprite Renderer" to "Sliced".
 * Then on the "Sprite Renderer" set the "Width" to "10" and the "Height" to "0.5".